 The final version of the Directive includes a relative priority rule according to which a cross-class cram down is possible provided that dissenting voting classes are treated at least as favourably as any other class of the same rank and “more favourably than any junior class”.
 An absolute priority rule, which is generally applied for instance in the U.S. Chapter 11 proceedings and which was originally proposed by the EU Commission, would require that a dissenting voting class is satisfied in full if a more junior class is to receive any payment or keep any interest under the restructuring plan.
 An absolute priority rule is still included as an option in the Directive and member states may therefore choose which version of the rule they wish to adopt.

 The Finnish Corporate Restructuring Act currently does not include any priority rule, except where the restructuring plan is adopted pursuant to Section 54 of the Act without the majority approval in all creditor classes.
-When the plan is adopted pursuant to creditors holding at least 20% of all eligible receivables and, on the other, comply with the absolute priority rule, meaning that a dissenting creditor group must be satisfied in full before any payment may be made to a more junior class.
+When the plan is adopted pursuant to Section 54, it must, on the one hand, be supported by creditors holding at least 20% of all eligible receivables and, on the other, comply with the absolute priority rule, meaning that a dissenting creditor group must be satisfied in full before any payment may be made to a more junior class.

 Although an absolute priority rule would be theoretically correct as regards the priority of payments in a liquidation or bankruptcy, the relative priority rule is more flexible and may therefore be preferred in the context of preventive restructuring proceedings.
 However, since the Corporate Restructuring Act already provides for an absolute priority rule, the working group may be tempted to retain the same approach in the future.